 The intriguing exhibitions at the museum and the beautiful views outside Danubiana make it even more appealing as a tourist destination.

 The Danubiana Museum is one of Europe’s most visited art galleries, and it has received much acclaim.
 Its stunning architecture, updated art displays, and beautiful park have earned it a high profile in the art world.

 It may be toured by private vehicle or by public transportation.
 Outside the gallery, there’s a beautiful open area where you can relax.

 2. Slovak National Gallery

 The Slovak National Gallery is one of the best museums in Bratislava.
-This lovely museum was erected by municipal legislation on July 29th, 1949.
-With the Danube River to your back, you’ll find this art museum perched on the Esterhazy Palace.
+This lovely museum was erected by municipal legislation on July 29, 1949.
+With the Danube River behind you, you’ll find this art museum perched on the Esterhazy Palace.
 It is an ideal place for every historical art enthusiast.

-In the same building that the gallery resides, there is a national cultural monument that is an excellent spot to detour before and after seeing the exhibits at Slovak National Gallery.
+In the same building where the gallery resides, a national cultural monument is an excellent spot to detour before and after seeing the exhibits at the Slovak National Gallery.
 The museum is close to some of the town’s best tourist destinations, including Hviezdoslav’s Square and the UFO Bridge, only minutes away.

 See Related: Best Travel Board Games

 3. SNM-Natural History Museum